mweel1/usa_high_level/sphere-events/index.md

 Apps are approved as they are added by the jurisdiction.

-Special Adventure District will have office that approves spheres with a .gov email addresses will be integrated permitting office where a spec will be defined in the g2g standards for other districts.

-Other districts that don’t support integrated business licensing will have to manually review business licenses before they approve businesses spheres and apps and keep up to date on them.
+In-order for an application to added to a business sphere a business license must be uploaded and validated.

+## Transportation Authority

-The transportation authority in the district will also have spheres that can be updated in real time with a key.
+The transportation authority in the district will also have spheres that can be updated in real time with a key for authorization.
+For example, an app to view your upcoming stops in a bus.
+Or an application to come up when you pay for a taxi cab.

 Apple or Google cannot show these apps unless they are triggered by the provisioning process during os setup where a secure web socket receives all events from the sphere system, where they opt in on os startup.

+Any transport organizations must provide either a valid business license or government Id.

+## Sphere Directory

+A directory of spheres will be available in global search directory where people can navigate websites that have been assigned to that that sphere.

+For example, I would type Las Vegas in the directory and all the external websites and applications associated with that sphere would be available for people to use.

+In-order to have a website or application registered in a sphere in must provide physical products and services in that sphere.

+## History

-A history of applications will be available where they can be used out of context.
+A history of applications will be available where they can be used out of context of the sphere.